khangtd1103/Advanced-Regression/README.md

-# Housing Price Linear Regression
+# Housing Price Advanced Regression
 > Build a regularizared linear regression model for the prediction of actual housing price